agency-quill/agency/documentation/web/dynamic-paper-mod.md

 The `wasPrice` should be set to effort 901 unless otherwise directed.

-The example below shows the `html` rendering the sale price for a case of Quill Brand Copy Paper (effort: 499 / item: 720222CT), the regular price (effort: 901) and the amount of savings.
+The example below shows the `HTML` rendering the sale price for a case of Quill Brand Copy Paper (effort: 499 / item: 720222CT), the regular price (effort: 901) and the amount of savings.

 ##### Example
 ```html